mate-academy/jv-spring-security/README.md

 1. Remove method `login()` in AuthenticationService, `HashUtil` and `salt` from User entity.
    Start using `passwordEncoder` in UserService -> add() for password hashing.

+Advanced:
+1. In the UserRequestDto add a `repeatPassword` field.
+1. Implement validation to check that password and repeatPassword are the same.
+1. In your CustomGlobalExceptionHandler, return JSON response with HTTP status 404 if `NoSuchElementException` or `DataProcessingException` is thrown.

 __You can check yourself using this__ [checklist](https://mate-academy.github.io/jv-program-common-mistakes/java-spring/security/jv-spring-security-checklist)